atlassubbed/atlas-seq-matcher/README.md

 #### performance with trie

-I'm certain this implementation will be slower than the implementation on the master branch, since each invocation of `matcher.found` will result in an object key lookup, which is slower than char code lookups and setting/reading two local integers.
+This implementation is 3 times slower than the implementation on the master branch, since each invocation of `matcher.found` will result in an couple object key lookups, which is slower than char code lookups and setting/reading a local integer.
 Recall that `matcher.found` is being called on the order of a million times for a typical HTML document, and maybe billions of times for continuous HTML streaming.